johngorski/johngorski.github.io/_posts/2019-08-22-optionals.md

 }
 ```

 `Donter` ("don't-er," get it?) instances are "null objects" which can be dereferenced without NPEs, but have appropriate "empty" behavior for our domain.
-Instead of returning null, our getDoer() method can now return Donter.instance().
+Instead of returning `null`, our `getDoer()` method can now return `Donter.instance()`.

-Since getDoer() never returns null, the null-check burden of our client disappears and our client code snippet at the start collapses to
+Since `getDoer()` never returns null, the null-check burden of our client disappears and our client code snippet at the start collapses to

 ```java
 getThingDoer().doNow();